 When the bonding strength of the overlaying materials is high, a failure may occur if horizontal cracking develops rapidly from the intersection of diagonal cracking from an edge of the overlaying parts and the existing tensile reinforcement, resulting in the entire covering concrete peeling off (see Fig. C6.4.4).
 Unlike a failure due to bond splitting cracking caused by the bond action of deformed reinforcing bars, this failure arises from the action exerted as the local bending moment deriving from the tensile force of the reinforcing materials at the edge of the overlaying parts peels down the covering concrete.
-It is considered that the failure occurs when the tensile stress of the concrete caused by the local bending moment on the plane where the tensile reinforcement of the existing parts is placed reaches the tensile strength.
+It is considered that the failure occurs when the tensile stress of the existing parts is placed reaches the tensile strength.